Sargamp16/sdet-journey-2026/day-02/README.md

 `filter()` checks each element and keeps the elements for which the condition is true.

-Example:

 ```typescript
 const qaEmployees = employees.filter(
     employee => employee.role === "QA"
 );
 ```

-The important thing I learned today is:
+The important concept learned today:

-> When filtering an array of objects, the complete object is preserved.
+> `filter()` keeps the complete original element when the condition is true.

 The result is: